DimitryDushkin/logseq-plugin-task-check-date/README.md

-# logseq-plugin-task-check-date
+# Task complete

 Logseq plugin for tracking when task was done.
+Look for "Task Completion" in the Marketplace.

 ## Features
 * Adds property "completed" to tasks upon checking